evaderlong/ABC_project_new/README.md

 Input: it takes 2 input trading datassets (by minute and hour)

 Config:
-- General: input data names
+- General: input data file names (you may want to update the names as the command option only allows you to select input folder)
 - FE: simulated volumes and predicted time window
 - Training: types of models and evaluation metrics to choose from
 - Prediction: evaluation metric if dataset has labels